eleev/spritekit-water-node/README.md

 # Caution
 - Please note that you have to be very careful if you are going to use the repo in commercial projects - **do not use** graphics assets.
 The assets were taken from [Kenny](https://kenney.nl) and [icons8.com](https://icons8.com) and are free to use.
 However **I strongly recommend to double check it**.
-- The code is not perfect - there are some `magic` numbers such as `zPosition` of nodes and some pieces can be better organized.
-I documented some critical parts, but there are some missing explanations that will be added.
+- The code is not perfect - there are `magic` numbers such as `zPosition` of nodes and several pieces can be better organized.

 # Demo